So, what is a sales strategy really?

 Did you know that 82% of prospects are okay with being reached out to via social networks?

-And that about 73% of prospects engage with a vendor on social media?
+And that, according to research, about 73% of prospects engage with a vendor on social media?

 Not just that, salespeople who use social media consistently outperform the ones who don’t.